 To enter and stay in the Czech Republic, travellers from all groups of countries, including green countries, are required to present a test and fill in the Passenger Locator Form.

 Third-country nationals who do not have a residence permit issued by the Czech Republic or long-term residence permit issued by another EU country are not allowed to enter Czech territory.
 Exemptions are listed at the Ministry of Health website.

 Image: Rules of entry and return to the Czech Republic for third-country nationals.
 Credit: Mvcr.cz.

-Travellers must complete the electronic Public Health Passenger Locator Form and present either an antigen test taken no more than 24 hours before the start of the trip or a negative PCR test taken no more than 72 hours before entry to the Czech Republic.
-They are also required to undergo a test after the arrival and self-isolate while receiving the result of the test undergone in the Czech Republic.
-Czech and EU citizens with temporary or permanent residence can undergo a PCR test in the Czech Republic immediately after arrival if they had Covid-19 in the last 180 days or have been fully vaccinated.
+Those travelling from red countries must complete the electronic Public Health Passenger Locator Form and present either an antigen test taken no more than 48 hours before the start of the trip or a negative PCR test taken no more than 72 hours before entry to the Czech Republic.
+They are also required to undergo a test after arrival in the Czech Republic, no earlier than the 5th day and no later than the 14th day after arrival, and self-isolate while waiting for the result.

 When travelling by private individual transport, passengers are not required to take a test before the start of the trip, but must submit a test no earlier than the 5th day and no later than the 14th day after arrival, and self-isolate while waiting for the result of the test.

 All other EU member states and non-EU countries not mentioned above are considered high-risk areas and are subject to the same entry restrictions as red countries.